SS Columbus (1922)

 SS Columbus was a German ocean liner laid down and launched as Hindenburg before the start of World War I.

 The vessel was originally to be named Hindenburg.
-However, her then-sister, originally named Columbus, was handed over to British government and then sold to the White Star Line after the war as part of reparations in 1920 and renamed Homeric by her new owners.
+However, her then-sister, originally named Columbus, was handed over to British government and then sold to the White Star Line after the war as part of reparations in 1920 and renamed by her new owners.